spacetelescope/pandokia/doc/source/helper_reference.rst

 Defining the list of output files - simple form ...............................................................................

-If you create your output files in the directory out/, then you can use this simple form.
+To use the simple form, you must create your output files in the directory out/, which will be created for you.

 Each element of the list is a tuple of ( filename, comparator, comparator_args ).

-Your test should create the file name in the directory out/, but list only the base name of the output file.
+Create the file in the directory out/, but list only the base name of the output file here.

 For example, if your test creates "out/xyzzy.fits", you can compare it to "ref/xyzzy.fits" using fitsdiff: ::